1600: He’s home tweet home, and Trump gets grumpy

 That was 5:45 a.m.

-At 10:11 a.m., Trump seemed agitated that he hadn’t yet gotten gratitude from UCLA basketball players, arrrested for shoplifting, who were sprung by China after Trump put in a word for them.
+At 10:11 a.m., Trump seemed agitated that he hadn’t yet gotten gratitude from UCLA basketball players arrested for shoplifting, who were sprung by China after Trump put in a word for them.

 “Do you think the three UCLA Basketball Players will say thank you President Trump?
 They were headed for 10 years in jail!”
 The players thanked him at a news conference later.